One unit of credit equals four semester hours.

-An introduction to the concepts of design, development, and maintenance of large-scale software systems.
+An introduction to the concepts of design, development and maintenance of large-scale software systems.
 Chief programmer teams, the software life cycle, and underlying related topics are covered, including requirement analysis, implementation techniques, validation, verification, maintenance, documentation, user interfaces, reliability, software development tools and programming environments.
 Various cost-estimation models are also introduced.
-Prerequisites: CS 420 and CS 435 or consent of the department.
-Annually.
+Prerequisite: CS major with senior standing or consent of the instructor.

 CS 492/292 Independent Study

 CS 495 Honors Independent Research

 This course gives Honors Program students the opportunity to design and implement a significant research project in the field of computer science culminating in an appropriate public dissemination of research methods and findings.
 This research must build upon previous coursework taken within the major or minor, facilitating faculty supervision and guidance.
 Repeatable for credit.
 Permission of the faculty supervisor and the director of the Honors Program required prior to registration.

 This course will introduce the student to computer programming.
 It is oriented toward Geographical Information Systems (GIS) applications.
 Using Python, the course initially covers essential programming concepts such as how to set and use variables; how to program using sequence, selection and repetition structures; and how to write and call functions.
 The basics of using the ArcGIS ModelBuilder component are discussed, including exporting models to Python.

 Finally an introduction to writing geoprocessing scripts in Python is presented.